BruceEckel/PolymorphismUnbound/presentation/source.md

 ## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _A type represents multiple types_

 * Usually appears in the form of a function parameter
-* Modifying types vs. modifying functions
+* To fit: Modifying types vs. modifying functions

 ---